rajaatt/snowflake-demo/README.md

 # Snowflake Demo Project

 ## Overview
 This project is a hands‑on introduction to Snowflake.
-We are learning how to set up databases and schemas, create tables, run queries, and explore more advanced concepts like staging, bulk loading, and pivoting data.
+We are learning how to set up databases and schemas, create tables, run queries, and explore more advanced theory concepts like staging, bulk loading, and pivoting data.

 ## What We’ve Done So Far
 - Created a demo database and schema (`demo_db`, `demo_sc`)